JonasKruckenberg/tauri-symbols/README.md

 ## Sponsoring

 Are you enjoying these fun little projects?
-Become a [GitHub sponsor] to help me keep going with this!
+Become a [GitHub sponsor] to help me keep going!

 ## Contributing